JorgeHdeM/SteamGames/README.md

 # SteamGames
 ## Description
-This project compares your owned games with friends' ones in order to decide faster which game to play or buy displaying prices
+This project compares your owned games with friends' ones in order to decide faster which game to play
-If you want to add different countries to the file, modify: *Modules/countries* Generated files in \Output:
+If you want to add different countries to the output file, modify: ***Modules/countries.py***
+Generated files in \Output:
 - Games_PlayedTime - CSV file containing GameName and PlayedTime
 - Friends_Price - CSV file containing GameName, GameID, FriendsOwnedGame, PriceMX, PriceUS